SEMO-Cyber/CyberDefenseTeamPrep/Linux/Cm/Readme.md

 ConfigManager.sh
     - it gives the access to modify and view the current configs of IntegrityCheck.sh and ServiceManager.sh if modify something it will kill the subprocess of corresponding bash and runs it again.
     - exit option

+if you running this CustomManager.sh for the first time make sure you run the CreateConfigAndLogs.sh to generate the all configs and the logs .